top of page

 All class proposals will be reviewed on a rolling basis, and we will contact you for further information if we feel your proposal might be a good fit for an upcoming term.

-Strengthening Equity
+Strengthening Equity:

 Arlington Center for the Arts makes an intentional effort to center access, equity, and inclusivity as we expand our artistic, administrative, leadership, and instructional teams.
 We recognize this is an effort we needed to put into practice long ago.
 We are actively educating ourselves and strategizing to uphold more equitable practices from here on out.
 Historical and institutional barriers have a significant impact on who has had access to what opportunities.
 At the ACA, we believe these marginalized communities must be centered in our work.
 With this in mind, ACA strongly encourages applicants from diverse backgrounds including people of color, LGBTQIA+ individuals, intergenerational voices, people of varying abilities and other marginalized communities to apply to any opportunities that my interest them.